Copyright Probe, Raids Stoke Fear In Russian IT - UrduPoint

 Copyright Probe, Raids Stoke Fear In Russian IT

-Russia's tech community expressed alarm over police raids on web company Nginx, one of the country's biggest IT success stories, in a copyright probe that its co-founder condemned on Monday as "racketeering".
+Russia's tech community has expressed alarm over raids on web company Nginx, one of the country's biggest IT success stories, in a copyright probe that its co-founder condemned on Monday as "racketeering".

 US-based F5 Networks bought it for $670 million earlier this year and now employs its co-founders.